openstack/diskimage-builder/diskimage_builder/elements/base/README.rst

    preserve diskimage-builder's current default behavior in the future, set the variable to "localhost" explicitly.)

+The 'DIB_AVOID_PACKAGES_UPDATE' environment variable can be used to avoid updating all packages, useful when wanting to avoid release update.

+ * 'DIB_AVOID_PACKAGES_UPDATE' default is '0', all packages will be updated.

+ * set 'DIB_AVOID_PACKAGES_UPDATE' to '1' to avoid updating all packages.

 Notes:

  * If you are getting warnings during the build about your locale